Pinterest is rising fast.

 For starters, I found and ordered this gig at fiverr – he sets up my Pinterest account for me, including the boards, then pins up some images from my site.
 That will take care of steps one through three above and set the ball rolling.
-Then I can take over using a Pinterest automation tool I just discovered and simply monitor my stats.

 I’ll report back soon with my progress!